Lessons will be 30 minutes, 45 minutes, or 1 hour in length, based on a student's age, experience, and/or preference.

 Practice and Parental Involvement

 Daily practice is necessary for progress, and will be expected.
 Students should aim to practice five to six days per week, and especially to practice the day after each weekly lesson, so they are able to retain new material well.
-Assignment sheets will be provided at each lesson, including space for practice time to be recorded, and for parent initials.
-These should be filled out on a weekly basis.
+Assignment sheets will be provided at each lesson and should be filled out on a weekly basis.
 A good balance of positive parental involvement and student self-motivation and independence in practicing is encouraged.

 Please contact me directly for information about lesson tuition: firstname.lastname@example.org or 574-304-9419.

-I will send a bill via email at the end of each month, which will be due in full by the first lesson of the month.
-Choose one of these ways to pay lesson tuition: pay cash or check in-person (for in-person lessons only), mail a check, use your bank’s bill pay service, or pay online via PayPal.
+Tuition payment reminders will be sent via email at the end of each month, to be paid in full by the first lesson of each month.
+Choose one of these ways to pay lesson tuition: pay cash or check in-person, mail a check, use your bank’s bill pay service, or request an email invoice to pay online via PayPal.
+Tuition paid via PayPal will cost an additional $5 per month, per student.
 There will be no refunds, deductions, credits, or make-ups.
-A late fee of $5 per week will be charged for any bill paid after the first lesson of the month.
+A late fee of $5 per week will be charged for any payment made after the first lesson of the month.

 The student will be required to purchase books, ordered and provided by the teacher at the original cost of purchase.
 This cost will be added to the student’s next monthly bill.

 The student is expected to attend all scheduled lessons.
 In the case of sickness or other emergency, please notify me by phone or email at least 24 hours in advance of the lesson.
 There will be no refunds or make-ups for missed lessons.
-If I miss more than one scheduled lesson due to illness or other unforeseen circumstances (dropping the student’s received lessons below 40), I will make every effort to make it up to the student.
+If I miss more than one scheduled lesson due to illness or other unforeseen circumstances, I will make every effort to make it up to the student.
 Family emergencies will be handled on a case-by-case basis.
 On school snow days, regular lessons will proceed as scheduled, either in-person or online via Zoom.
-Students may also request an online lesson in the case of any minor illness that will not interfere with their learning and engagement during the lesson.